 From The Mind-Beauty Connection: 9 Days to Less Stress, Gorgeous Skin, and a Whole New You by Amy Wechsler.

-- Q What type of facial moisturizer should I use for sensitive skin?
+- Q What kind of moisturizer should I use on my face?

 - Q What should I do if my skin is dry and moisturizers don't seem to work?

 - Q What should my daily moisturizing skin care regimen include?

 - Q How can I treat dry hands and lips?